Society & Natural Resources – The Official Journal of IASNR

 Matthew Sanderson – Kansas State University, Manhattan, KS, USA

-Renzo Taddei – Universidade Federal de Sao Paulo, Sao Paulo, Brazil
+Renzo Taddei – Federal University of São Paulo, São Paulo, Brazil

 Thomas Thaler – University of Natural Resources and Life Sciences, Vienna, Austria

-Rebecca (Becky) Thomas – Slippery Rock University, PA, USA
+Rebecca (Becky) Thomas – Slippery Rock University, Slippery Rock, PA, USA

 Christopher Wynveen – Baylor University, Waco, TX, USA